Shotbylu/-ML-Projects/README.md

-**This Contain All the Machine Learning Projects that I have done while understanding Machine Learning Concepts.**
+**This Contain All the Machine Learning Projects that I have done while learning Machine Learning Concepts.**

 ![image](https://github.com/user-attachments/assets/3a680b74-101b-4134-b740-cc8cadfb601b)